 It was after 1800 that all of the European continent began receiving massive imports of English-Irish horses, and even some American breeds--this is where sport talent arrived, not from some "centuries old" European breed.
-In the early and mid 1800s with road improvements all of the continent needed more efficient coach and carriage stock because their native farm stock (Schwere Warmblud, Norman Draft, Black Marsh Draft etc.) were too heavy and slow, and huge amounts of Thoroughbred, Cleveland Bay-Yorkshire Coach, Irish Hunter and Norfolk Trotter (and even some American Trotter and Running Horse) were imported to adjust the type of the European breeds.
+In the early and mid 1800s with road improvements all of the continent needed more efficient coach and carriage stock because their native farm stock (Schwere Warmblud, Norman Draft, Black Marsh Draft etc.) were too heavy and slow, and huge amounts of Thoroughbred, Cleveland Bay-Yorkshire Coach, Irish Hunter and Norfolk Trotter (and even some American Trotter and Running Horse) were imported to adjust the type of the European breeds (some Spanish and Arabian were also imployed in the effort to lighten up the stock, but with limited presence in the lines that produced sport later).
 France showed an interest in sport earlier than the others and wanted not just a coach-carriage horse but also desired a mid-gait racehorse breed.
 France imported Norfolk Trotter, Thoroughbred and Cleveland to cross on their Norman Draft stock--this resulted in the farm-coach Anglo-Norman breed and the lighter French Trotter.
 American Trotters were added in as well.

 The Gelderland received much of their Anglo lines via large amounts of Oldenburg stock coming via foundation sires like Emigrant OL (3/4 TB), Rubico OL (1/2 AN, 1/4 CB-YC, 1/4 unrecorded), Kimme OL (1/2 YC-Trotter) etc.